Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 Here are some inheritance alternatives.

-## Delegate
+### Delegate

-Is when you hand over the responsibility for a particular task to another class or method.
+when you hand over the responsibility for a particular task to another class or method.

 Use delegation when you want to use another class’s functionality, as is, without changing that behavior at all.

-## Composition
+### Composition

 Composition allows you to use behavior from a family of other classes, and to change that behavior at runtime.